 And while they didn't turn down the occasional red carpet photo op, they mutually respected each other's privacy.

-2009 is when the adventurous couple got turned onto heli-boarding.
-Biel—who had previously skydived with ex Chris Evans—explained during a June appearance on The Late Show With David Letterman what they were looking at when Dave showed an aerial photo taken of her maiden voyage in Telluride, Colo.
-(They repeated the feat on a trip to Iceland last year.)
+The following year is when the adventurous couple got turned onto heli-boarding in Telluride, Colo.
+Biel—who had previously skydived with ex Chris Evans—explained what she and Timberlake were up to when David Letterman quizzed her during an appearance on The Late Show about an aerial photo taken of her maiden voyage.
+(They repeated the feat on a trip to Iceland in 2017.)

 The next photo she was asked to explain was mainly of Timberlake leaning in for an over-the-top hug and kiss at a Lakers game.
 "Are you in there somewhere?"
-Dave quipped.
+Letterman quipped.

-And while Biel was there, Dave figured they may as well talk a little more about their relationship.
+And while Biel was there, Letterman figured they may as well talk a little more about their relationship.
 "Go ahead, you start," he cracked.

 "Yes, we're dating," she confirmed, noting it had been "a few years."
 She said even then that there were a lot of phone conversations before the dating really got underway.
 "Oh, ooookay," Letterman cracked.
 "You are the worst!" she admonished him, playfully swatting him on the arm.
 "PG phone conversations!"